YEI UCAS free application guide for 2027 entry.

 Founder, Young Economist Initiative (YEI)

-For Question 1, I’d recommend keeping it really short, punchy, and simple but still effective.
-That’s because you want to save most of the space for what actually differentiates you, your academic supercurriculars, your reflection, your research, and the other ways you’ve explored your interest in the course.
+This is because you want to save most of the space for what actually differentiates you: your academic super-curriculars, your reflection, your research, and the ways you’ve explored the subject beyond the classroom.

 “How have your qualifications and studies helped you to prepare for this course or subject?”